tstrall/strall.com/README.md

   Get a complete working Hugo site with a configured theme, helper scripts, and a live example you can deploy.
 Replace or delete the content as needed.

 - **Option B: Start fresh**
-  Create your own repo, run `hugo new site .`, and follow the [deployment guide](https://github.com/tstrall/aws-deployment-guide) to connect it to reusable AWS infrastructure.
+  Create your own repo, run `hugo new site .`, and follow the [Serverless Static Website Quickstart](https://github.com/tstrall/aws-deployment-guide/blob/main/quickstarts/serverless-site.md) to connect it to reusable AWS infrastructure.

 ---